-Cutting-edge research reveals that the oil from tart black currants can help treat — and even stave off — a slew of age-related woes, including heart disease, cancer, joint pain, hot flashes, dry eyes, weight gain, and thinning hair.
+Worrying about aging?
+Cutting-edge research reveals that black currant seed oil can help treat — and even stave off — a slew of age-related woes, including heart disease, cancer, joint pain, hot flashes, dry eyes, weight gain, and thinning hair.

-Extracted from a berry native to Europe and Asia, black currant seed oil (BSCO) is brimming with healthy compounds.
-The benefits of them are many.
-Here are a few:
+Extracted from a berry native to Europe and Asia, black currant seed oil (Buy on Amazon, $12.38), also known as BCSO, is brimming with healthy compounds.

-BSCO is the top natural source of the healthy omega-6 fatty acid gamma linoleic acid (GLA), which makes up about 10% of the outer layer of your skin and is essential for shielding it from water loss.
+BCSO is the top natural source of the healthy omega-6 fatty acid gamma linoleic acid (GLA), which makes up about 10 percent of the outer layer of your skin and is essential for shielding it from water loss.
 What’s more, BCSO’s vitamin C is used by the body to form collagen and elastin, the skin’s structural supports.

 It can improve eyesight.

-The berry is rich in a powerful antioxidant (anthocyanin), which helps reduce the risk of nearsightedness and poor night vision, Rebecca Scritchfield, RDN, explains.
+The berry is rich in a powerful antioxidant called anthocyanin, which helps reduce the risk of nearsightedness and poor night vision, Rebecca Scritchfield, RDN, explains.

 It protects against Alzheimer’s.